 The women had little to no knowledge about the science behind menstruation, and also did not use sanitary pads.

 This is a fairly common issue all over the country.
-As per reports, of the 355 million menstruating women in India, only 12 percent use sanitary pads, and over 88 percent of women use alternatives such as cloth, ashes and husk during menstruation, thereby causing severe reproductive health problems.
+According to Hindustan Times, of the 336 million menstruating women in India, only 36 percent use disposable sanitary pads, and the rest use alternatives such as cloth, ashes and husk during menstruation, thereby causing severe reproductive health problems.

 Ruhpreet started by educating these women about periods and then distributing sanitary pads.
 The slum dwellers knew her, as she had taught their children.
 Trusting a known face was more comfortable for the women, mainly because the topic was sensitive.
 Ruhpreet had gained their confidence, and the women began to be more forthcoming with their problems.